benkeen/grunt-code-analysis/README.md

-## grunt-codebase-stats
+## grunt-code-analysis

-A grunt plugin to generate stats about your codebase.
-This is incomplete right now, but here's what I'm planning: the plugin will be separated into the *core*, and optional *language-specific modules*.
+A grunt plugin to analyze your codebase and provide a little meta data.

+It's incomplete right now, but here's what I'm planning: the plugin will be separated into the *core*, and optional *language-specific modules*.
 The core will contain the basic stuff: showing the total number of files, folders, breakdown of file types: number of lines per each.
 It'll also contain some sort of built-in graphing tool to show the breakdown clearly (maybe something with d3).

-The interesting part will be the next phase: adding language-specific modules to run more detailed analysis of the file types.
+The interesting part will be the next phase: adding language-specific modules to run more detailed analysis of specific file types.
 For JS, I was hoping to get stats about the following:
-- average function lengths (showing outliers)
+- average function lengths + outliers.
 - cyclomatic complexity
 - # of function params